wbadart/rmq_py_caller/examples/basic_contextmanager/README.md

 $ cat users.json
 {"alice": 1316, "bob": 5678, "jo": 42}
 ```

+We see our new user `"jo"` as well as `"alice"`'s incremented favorite number.

 You can really get creative with `__exit__`.
 For example, you could have
 `query` collect metrics about when it's called and what it's called with, then